Ambrose Poynter: Later life

 In the mid-1840s, while serving in the capacity of the Official Referee of Metropolitan buildings, Poynter became Professor of Fine Arts at King's College London.
-From 1845–8, he was an inspector of the design schools but was criticised for his often contradictory reports.
+From 1845 to 1848, he was an inspector of the design schools but was criticised for his often contradictory reports.
 He served as secretary of the Institute of British Architects in 1840, 1841, and 1844, and also as its vice-president.

 In 1858, Poynter developed an eye affection which led to his total blindness, and some of his commissions were taken over by William Burges.
 He died at his home in 3 Marine Place, Dover on 20 November 1886 and was reportedly buried in Kensal Green, London.

 Personal life

-Poynter married Emma Forster (d.
-1848), a granddaughter of the sculptor, Thomas Banks.
+Poynter married Emma Forster (1800–1848), a granddaughter of the sculptor, Thomas Banks.
 Their daughter Clara Bell (1834–1927) was a noted translator.
 Their son, Sir Edward John Poynter (1836–1919), an artist, married Agnes MacDonald, sister to Georgiana Burne-Jones and Alice Kipling; Edward and Agnes's son Sir Ambrose Macdonald Poynter (1867–1923) was a calligrapher and architect.